Vera Ralston: Acting career

-She moved to Hollywood with her mother and signed a contract in 1943 with Republic Pictures.
+Ralston moved to Hollywood with her mother and signed a contract in 1943 with Republic Pictures.
 During her career she was known as Vera Hrubá Ralston and Vera Hruba Ralston, and, later, simply as Vera Ralston.
 She normally played an immigrant girl, because of her limited English skills.
-Among the 26 films Ralston starred in were Storm Over Lisbon with Erich von Stroheim (1944), Dakota (1945) with John Wayne, I, Jane Doe (1948) with John Carroll and Ruth Hussey, The Fighting Kentuckian, also with Wayne (1949), A Perilous Journey with David Brian and Scott Brady (1953), and Fair Wind to Java with Fred MacMurray (1953).
+Among the 26 films Ralston starred in were Storm Over Lisbon with Erich von Stroheim (1944), Dakota (1945) with John Wayne, I, Jane Doe (1947) The Flame,(1948) with John Carroll and Ruth Hussey, The Fighting Kentuckian, also with Wayne (1949), A Perilous Journey with David Brian and Scott Brady (1953), and Fair Wind to Java with Fred MacMurray (1953).
 She retired from films in 1958.
 Reportedly only 2 of her 20 films made money.

 In 1952, Ralston married Republic studio head Herbert Yates.
 Yates was nearly 40 years her senior, and reportedly left his wife, with whom he had two grown children, to be with Ralston.
 Yates used his position as the studio's head executive to obtain roles for Ralston; at one point he was sued by two studio shareholders for using company assets for his own gain by promoting his wife's career.
 It was alleged that 18 of her 20 films had been flops.
 Yates' and Vera's relatives were pushed out of Republic and the film business in 1959, the same year Republic's board decided to switch emphasis from film production to distribution.
 Yates died in 1966, leaving half of his estate ($8 million) to Ralston; she suffered a nervous breakdown shortly thereafter.
 Eventually, she remarried a businessman 11 years her junior and lived quietly in southern California.
 She died on February 9, 2003, in Santa Barbara, California, after a long battle with cancer.
 For her work in films, Ralston has a star in the Hollywood Walk of Fame.